BrentonEarl/brentonearl.github.io/about.markdown

 In the passed I was mostly interested in using software, breaking software and securing software.
 Recently I have taken a deep interest in creating software.
 My programming language of choice is Ruby.
 I pride myself in being able to know a bit of everything about a topic.
 I plan to change that habit and gain some expertise in specific areas of interest.
 I enjoy building web applications using [Sinatra](http://sinatrarb.com) and I also enjoy building static sites using [Jekyll](http://jekyllrb.com).
 You can expect to see a majority of the remaining articles on this site cover Ruby, Sinatra and jekyll related topics.

-Feel free to connect with me on [Twitter](https://twitter.com/BrentonLeeEarl).
+I'm a pretty cool guy, feel free to connect with me on [Twitter](https://twitter.com/BrentonLeeEarl).

-Please head over to my [Facebook Page](https://www.facebook.com/exitstatusone) and show me some love with a like.
+This site has a [Facebook Page](https://www.facebook.com/exitstatusone) where I will post updates when I am actively writting content.